ioos/glider-dac/_docs/data-workflow.md

 ### The Observing System Monitoring Center (OSMC)

 [OSMC](www.osmc.info) is a monitoring tool that attempts to harvest and track all ocean observations on the GTS.
-This tool is comprehensive but not perfect so if discrepencies are found we encourage users to contact OSMC directly OSMC.Webmaster-AT-noaa-DOT-gov.
+This tool is comprehensive but not perfect so if discrepancies are found we encourage users to contact OSMC directly OSMC.Webmaster-AT-noaa-DOT-gov.

  1. **It doesn't appear that everything in the active or historical columns goes to OSMC, so what does OSMC track?**
  All glider data that we release to the GTS should be in OSMC.
 Be sure to search the OSMC using the 7 digit WMO ID if the data were released in BUFR.
 Our website only shows the last 5 digits of a 7 digit ID since the website processing code was designed to only accept IDs with 5 digits.
 You can go to a glider's home page to find the full 7 digit ID.